Gurpreetgulichahal/About-me/README.md

  Currently working on:
 - Playwright automation for UI testing
 - Security testing using OWASP ZAP
 - API testing with Rest Assured and Postman
+- Generative AI chatbot testing
+- Prompt Engineering
 - Exploring AI in QA

 **How to reach me:  **